SAP-archive/teched2020-DAT262/exercises/ex2/README.md

 In the Deep Dive demos and in the Exercises, we have jointly worked on the implementation of delta-enabled data sources and remote functionality in S/4HANA and have leveraged these features directly in SAP Data Intelligence.
 We could now extend these use cases for more complex scenarios.
 The general implementation approaches and the support that the Data Intelligence applications provide would then still be the same.<br><br>

 In case you have asked yourself if there are similar options for the integration with other ABAP systems such as ECC or BW, the answer is 'yes'!
-In these cases, you can make use of the unmodifying DMIS add-on, which provides the ABAP Pipeline Engine also for these systems.<br><br>
+In these cases, you can make use of the unmodifying DMIS add-on, which provides the ABAP Pipeline Engine also for these systems.<br>

-This given, you can realize real-time replication scenarios via SLT integration to SAP Data Intelligence, leverage the ODP Reader operators, and also trigger function module execution on ECC or BW systems, too.<br><br>
+This given, you can realize real-time replication scenarios via SLT integration to SAP Data Intelligence, leverage the ODP Reader operators, and also trigger function module execution on ECC or BW systems, too.<br>

 More information can be found [here](https://blogs.sap.com/2019/10/29/abap-integration-for-sap-data-hub-and-sap-data-intelligence-overview-blog/).<br><br>

-THANK YOU VERY MUCH for having participated in this Deep Dive and Hands On workshop.
+**THANK YOU VERY MUCH** for having participated in this Deep Dive and Hands On workshop.
 We hope you have enjoyed it!

-Bengt Mertens
-Tobias Koebler
+Bengt Mertens and Tobias Koebler